IEEE-ALEXSB-SW-TEAM/Training-2024/Database/readme.md

 - there are many other reasons

 <a id="dbms"></a>
-## what is database managment system (DBMS)?
+## what is database management system (DBMS)?
 A Database Management System (DBMS) is software that facilitates the creation, organization, retrieval, and management of data in a database.
 It acts as an interface between the database and the users or applications, providing tools for defining, querying, and manipulating the data stored in the database.
 The DBMS ensures data integrity, security, and efficient management of resources.

 so it's just a software that writes and reads data but with some rules, you can make your dbms now if you want.
-for example this the simplest database (Desining data intensive applications chapter 2)
+for example this the simplest database (Designing data intensive applications chapter 2)
 <img src="./images/simple-db.png">
 <img src="./images/DBMS-architecture.png">

 ## DBMS types
-usually we refer to databases as sql or nosql, but unfortunatelly this is not the truth :(
+usually we refer to databases as sql or nosql, but unfortunately this is not the truth :(
 Take a look [here](https://db-engines.com/en/ranking) you can find that there is more than 15 databases types and more than 400 databases in the current time, too many right ?

 each of these databases is designed to handle specific data models and use cases.